. Sell Your Home or Stay in Place?

 While property value is vital, it is only one of many quantifying pivots in your decision making.
 There is much more to the process.

-By engaging me as your real estate professional, you avail yourself to legal and tax advice during the sales transaction when it is vitally important.
+By engaging me as your real estate professional, you avail yourself to legal and tax advice throughout the sales transaction when it is vitally important.
 I stay personally involved as your real estate professional (typically as [co-] listing Broker and as your Attorney) throughout all activities from start to finish and directly participate in the process of maximizing NET sales proceeds while mitigating legal / tax liabilities.
 I coordinate the TEAM effort, maintaining open and frequent communications right up to escrow closing and even beyond.

 Given these options, the smart move is to capitalize on the current market, maximize NET sales proceeds, and invest / grow the amount of money you would otherwise pay in taxes by deferring or eliminating the CAP GAINS tax.
 Ours are viable strategies that are customized to your specific needs and cash flow requirements.
 It absolutely makes good sense to discuss these matters.